iainhouston/bradford-abbas.uk/prod/README.md

 Now we are ready to provision the prod server.

-But first, just check; with `~/.ssh/config` having:
+But first, just check, with `~/.ssh/config` having:

         Host webadmin
             User webadmin
             Hostname bradford-abbas.uk
             PreferredAuthentications publickey

-we can `ssh webadmin`
+that we can `ssh webadmin`

-##Provisioning the new prod server
+##Provisioning the new Live server

 This step is run from the project directory.

 The vault and superuser "become" passwords are both identical; this password must reside in `~/.vaultpw` but you'll also be asked to enter it when running the provisionuing playbook next.

- **Important** The origin of this password is documented in `../prod/secrets.yml`.
+**Important** The origin of this Linux password is documented in `../prod/secrets.yml`.
 It is generated from `openssl passwd -1 <origin>`

-	     DRUPALVM_ENV=prod ansible-playbook vendor/geerlingguy/drupal-vm/provisioning/playbook.yml \
+	     DRUPALVM_ENV=prod ansible-playbook library/geerlingguy/drupal-vm/provisioning/playbook.yml \
 	     --inventory-file=prod/inventory \
 	     --vault-password-file="~/.vaultpw" \
 	     --extra-vars="config_dir=$(pwd)/vm" \